 Easy and delicious sticky baked chicken thighs will not let you sacrifice flavors from your busy weeknight’s meals and everything comes around just in a jiffy!

-This recipe is way too long due!
-Since the time we started with video recipes, our earlier non-video recipes in queue slipped more down the line and this wonderful dish didn’t get its due respect which it definitely deserves.
-I made this recipe couple of months back when we both had a long day in office but still didn’t want to eat out.
+This recipe of sticky baked chicken thighs is way too long due!
+Since the time we started with video recipes, our earlier non-video recipes in queue slipped more down the line and this wonderful sticky baked chicken didn’t get its due respect which it definitely deserves.
+I made this sticky baked chicken thighs couple of months back when we both had a long day in office but still didn’t want to eat out.
 I always keep cut portions of chicken for situations like this and again it came handy to turn out this scrumptious sticky baked chicken thighs just in a jiffy!

 If you are not familiar with this sticky thingy, then let me introduce you to something absolutely amazing and can be applied to a lot of ingredients, not only chicken.
 When you bake any food with a sweet marinade or sauce which contains sugar or honey, the liquid transforms to a sticky consistency as it bakes due to the caramelization property of sugar/honey.
 The sauce also clings to the food giving it an incredible taste.
-You must try this sticky sauce thing and eventually fall in love with it!
+You must try this sticky sauce thing, starting with this amazing sticky baked chicken and eventually fall in love with it!

 Also, if you are using chicken, I suggest to use skin-on chicken thighs or drumsticks as the skin helps to retain the moisture and flavor inside preventing the meat to become dry while baking.
 But more importantly, the roasted skin turns incredibly crispy making this sticky baked chicken thighs an out-of-the-world experience!
 I served these baked chicken on a bed of sautéed noodles, you can pick whatever you like; even a creamy mashed potato on the side will compliment this sticky baked chicken really well.